timescale/docs/mst/maintenance.md

 # Maintenance
-On Timescale Cloud, software updates are handled automatically by us, and you do not need to perform any actions.
+On your Managed Service for TimescaleDB, software updates are handled automatically by us, and you do not need to perform any actions.

 Non-critical software updates are applied during a maintenance window that you can define to suit your workload.
 If we detect a security vulnerability that affects you, we might need to perform maintenance outside of